grace-cc-wu/globiom_processing/README.md

 # globiom_processing
-Code for pre- or post- processing data for globiom
+Scripts for pre- processing data for globiom